jasonmimick/learn-mongodb/airports/README.md

     return json.dumps(airport_data)
 ```

-For the query to MongoDB we create a Polygon from the two coordinates
+For the above query to MongoDB we create a Polygon from the two coordinates
  which Google Maps gives.
 An example map;

 ![sample Google map](sample-map.png "Sample Google map")

-Posts
+would POST something like this when the ``bounds-changed`` event fires:

 ```
 { u'west': -74.95311758476561,
   u'east': -72.44823477226561,